Skip to content

 Section titled “.retry_send(error) -> TaskSendResult[TaskHandle[T]]”

 Retry a failed send using the stored payload from the error.
-Only valid for ENQUEUE_FAILED errors.
+Only valid for ENQUEUE_FAILED and ASYNC_CONTEXT errors.

 Returns: TaskSendResult[TaskHandle[T]]